Skip to main content

 By definition and similar to results derived in the case of the single-ended line, the odd mode characteristic impedance is given by:

-And the propagation delay per unit length for odd mode signals is given by:
+And the propagation delay per unit length for odd-mode signals is given by:

-This is the propagation delay per unit length that will take place for purely the differential part of the signal.
+This is the propagation delay per unit length that will take place for the purely differential part of the signal.
 The point to also remember here is that the odd mode or purely differential signal’s electromagnetic waves exist largely in and around the space between the two lines.
 And they are relatively less affected by the reference or ground planes.

 Case 2: Even mode (purely common mode signal)